Publish your local plan data

 - open data from other public sources

-You can download tabular data we have for your organisation as a CSV file from the check and provide service and edit it using a spreadsheet or other CSV editors.
+You can download tabular data we have for your organisation as a CSV file from the check and provide service, then edit it using a spreadsheet or other CSV editors.

 For local plans you may provide the following dataset:

-Each dataset needs to be provided in a separate CSV file following the government tabular data standard.
+You need to provide each dataset in a separate CSV file and follow the government tabular data standard.

 Field names